 Climate Change and the Oceans

-This session will provide further information about how ocean dynamics influence the ocean's response to rising atmospheric temperatures and CO2 levels.
-This session will also highlight how observations from ships, satellites and autonomous platforms have contributed to our understanding of recent oceanic changes.
-Presentation slides coming soon.
+This session provides further information about how ocean dynamics influence the ocean's response to rising atmospheric temperatures and CO2 levels.
+The session also highlights how observations from ships, satellites and autonomous platforms have contributed to our understanding of recent oceanic changes.

 Energy Use and Greenhouse Gas Emissions